Could eating sugar be affecting your sex life? Below, we discuss exactly what sugar does to the body.

 A survey carried out by CuraLin Diabetic Supplement found that type 2 diabetes can seriously affect our sex lives and we don’t even know about it.

 Is sugar sabotaging your sex life?

-So much so that 80 per cent of people questioned did not know that type 2 diabetes could lead to these 4 issues in the bedroom:
+In fact, 80 per cent of people questioned did not know that type 2 diabetes could lead to these 4 issues in the bedroom.

 1. Unable to reach orgasm